SakodaShintaro/minerl_practice/python/train_diffusion/README.md

 # Practice of Diffusion Model

-Almost all code is copied from <https://github.com/facebookresearch/DiT>.
+Some code is copied from <https://github.com/facebookresearch/DiT>.